 In Lolita, Nabokov was able to humanize a villain and give him qualities normally reserved for the conventional moral protagonist.
-Humbert Humbert’s knack for weaving beautiful words, invoking distinguished allusions, and expressing popular commentary on undesirable aspects of society are qualities that the average reader can admire.
+The character Humbert Humbert’s knack for weaving beautiful words, invoking distinguished allusions, and expressing popular commentary on undesirable aspects of society are qualities that the average reader can admire.

 The reader finds himself sucked into Humbert Humbert’s deceptive charm, just like the characters in the book were.
 The reader cannot help himself from being swayed by Humbert’s passionate defense of his pedophilia.
 Humbert was clever to present his obsession with prepubescent girls as not only natural and precipitated by a heartbreaking event during his childhood, but as a legitimate predisposition shared by many renowned artists and held back from legalization by the backwardness of human society.

 Humbert Humbert distracts our attention from the stark horrors of his evils by obscuring the details in clever and poetic innuendos and metaphors.
 But the careful reader can see beyond Humbert’s flowery prose to detect an uncomfortable reality.
 This duality of perception contributes to making Lolita a worthy read.